tuqire/webcam-stars/README.md

 ## TODO

-move image map to shader
-make positions square not circle get webcam star position computed (check webcam particles) compute webcam sizes see if can use ull vales in shaders reducing shader size and memory requirements
+get webcam star position computed (check webcam particles) compute webcam sizes see if can use ull vales in shaders reducing shader size and memory requirements